Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 One possible way to visualize such relationships is to create an edge between parent and child.
 But there is also another way, namely adding a hierarchy between nodes.
 In such case, parent node is visualized as a larger node containing child nodes inside.

-Figure 1 below shows an example with universities and departments.
-A university can be thought of as a larger node (blue) containing child nodes (light blue) inside, representing departments:
+Figure 1 below shows an example with faculties and sections.
+The faculty "Matematicko-fyzikální fakulta" can be seen as a larger node (blue) containing child nodes (light blue) inside, representing sections:

 <p align="center">
     <img src="img/child_parent_relation.png" alt="parent-child-relationship" title="Parent-child relationship" width="600"/><br/>